nodebots/nodebots-interchange/README.md

 specific type of board you would like to use and `<I2C_address>` is an optional parameter allowing you to change the default address of the I2C device.

+_Note:_ If you do not supply a port and you have multiple boards plugged in it's unknown which of them will get flashed and configured.
+Best to be specific or only do this while there's one board plugged in.
+To use avrgirl's @noopkat phrase "without a port, Arduino Roulette will occur".

 Using the `--firmata` switch will attempt to download and install a custom firmata instead if this is available.